InFerActive: Interactive Tree-Based Exploration of LLM Sampling for Safety Evaluation: User Study Details

-Our study lasts 80 minutes per participant via Zoom.
-Participants were compensated with 15 USD, and we obtained approval from the IRB at our institution.
-The study began with informed consent and a demographic survey, taking 5 minutes, followed by 5 minutes of background explanation and verification of sampling method understanding.
+\paragraph{Measures.} For Task 1, we measured task completion time and evaluation accuracy by comparing participants' estimated prompt success rates with ground truth created by exhaustively reviewing all possible model outputs.
+Participants who did not complete the task within the time limit were recorded with a time of 300 seconds.
+For Task 2, we measured discovery count, defined as the number of unique unsafe response categories discovered during evaluation.
+After each condition, participants completed an eight-item questionnaire adapted from established usability scales and NASA-TLX, using 7-point Likert scales.
+The questionnaire measured usability, task effectiveness, confidence, cognitive load, visualization support, exploration capability, and practical utility.
+Semi-structured interviews provided additional qualitative insights into evaluation strategies and system preferences.

-Each participant completed both tasks in both conditions, with the presentation order of both conditions and prompts counterbalanced across participants to control for order effects.
-For the first condition, participants received 5 minutes of system explanation and tutorial, completed Task 1 in 5 minutes, then Task 2 with 5 minutes of explanation and practice, followed by 5 minutes of execution.
-After completing both tasks in the first condition, participants filled out a condition-specific questionnaire.
-For the second condition, the tutorial was reduced to 3 minutes due to familiarity with the basic interaction paradigm, followed by the same task sequence.
-The session concluded with semi-structured interviews lasting 15 minutes, exploring evaluation strategies, perceived differences between conditions, and practical applicability in their workflows.
+\paragraph{Procedure.} Twelve participants with prior LLM knowledge completed both tasks in both conditions in an 80-minute Zoom session.
+The study began with informed consent, a demographic survey, and a brief explanation and verification of sampling method understanding.
+The presentation order of conditions and prompts was counterbalanced.
+For the first condition, participants received a tutorial, completed Task 1 within 5 minutes, practiced Task 2, and then completed Task 2 within 5 minutes.
+After each condition, participants filled out a condition-specific questionnaire.
+The tutorial for the second condition was shortened because participants were already familiar with the basic interaction paradigm.
+The session concluded with a semi-structured interview about evaluation strategies, perceived differences between conditions, and practical applicability.